 Messrs.
-Scaglione, Bleisch, Leeper and Gannfors
+Scaglione, Leeper and Gannfors, and Ms. Hlavinka

 Termination Without Cause or With Good Reason.
 Pursuant to their letter agreements, (i) if either Messrs.
-Scaglione or Leeper is terminated by ODP without Cause or voluntarily terminates his employment with Good Reason, or (ii) if either Messrs.
-Bleisch or Gannfors is terminated due to no fault of their own, then ODP will pay the executive the following:
+Scaglione, Leeper or Ms. Hlavinka is terminated by ODP without Cause or voluntarily terminates his or her employment with Good Reason, or (ii) if Mr. Gannfors is terminated due to no fault of his own, then ODP will pay the executive the following:

-- 18 months of annual base salary in effect on the date of termination; - 18 times the difference between the monthly COBRA for the type of coverage in effect for the executive on the date of termination and the applicable active employee monthly premium for such coverage; - Annual bonus calculated based on actual performance for the fiscal year of termination and annual eligible salary, payable at the same time as payments made to other active participants in the annual bonus; - Any earned but unpaid bonus for completed fiscal year prior to year of termination, payable at same time as payments made to other senior executives in such fiscal year (applicable to Messrs.
-Scaglione and Leeper only).
+- 18 months of annual base salary in effect on the date of termination: - 18 times the difference between the monthly COBRA for the type of coverage in effect for the executive on the date of termination and the applicable active employee monthly premium for such coverage: - Annual bonus calculated based on actual performance for the fiscal year of termination and annual eligible salary, payable at the same time as payments made to other active participants in the annual bonus; - Any earned but unpaid bonus for completed fiscal year prior to year of termination, payable at same time as payments made to other senior executives in such fiscal year (applicable to Messrs.
+Scaglione and Leeper and Ms. Hlavinka only).
 For each executive, the receipt of severance benefits is conditioned upon the executive's agreement to a standard release of claims against ODP as well as the executive's continued observance of the confidentiality, non-competition, non-solicitation and non-disparagement commitments they entered into upon commencement of employment.